Naren727/Naren727/README.md

 - 👋 Hi, I’m Narendran :)

-- 👀 I’m interested in Finance,Statistics and Data Analytics
+- 👀 I’m interested in Finance,Statistics and Data Analytics(Secretly interested in Anime & Game theory as well :) )

 - 🌱 I’m currently pursuing Msc Data Science at Coimbatore Institute of Technology